 There is a word Nietzsche uses that can be powerful in this context - 'incorporation' (Einverleibung).
 In both English and in German, it has a double meaning.
 On the one hand, to incorporate something is to absorb or ingest it, to take something from the outside world into your body, as when you swallow some food.
-At the same time, incorporation also means to make something bodily, transform it into flesh: you don't just swallow the food then shit it straight and struggle, a way that puts us at odds with the world as it is.
-It is grasping our own lives as a weapon and as a stake to be played against the existence that has been imposed on us.'
+At the same time, incorporation also means to make something bodily, transform it into flesh: you don't just swallow the food then shit it straight out again, but at least some of it becomes part of the cellular structure of your body, part of you.